frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/therapy_plan.md

 2. Select the naming series.
 3. Select the Patient.
 4. Set the Start Date for the Plan.
-5. In order to add therapies to the plan, click on _Add Row_ in the child table.
-Select the Therapy Type and set number of sessions required to complete it.
+5. In order to add therapies to the plan, click on **Add Row** button in the child table.
+Select the Therapy Type and set the number of sessions required to complete it.
 6. Save.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/therapy-plan.png">